jmorvay/Frinx-docs/FRINX_ODL_Distribution/Operations_Manual/what-is-netconf-and-how-does-frinx-odl-distribution-use-netconf.md

+# NETCONF: Overview and use within the FRINX ODL Distribution

 #### What is NETCONF?

 NETCONF is an Internet Engineering Task Force (IETF) protocol used to “create, recover, update, and delete configurations of network devices”.